fdavies93/seneca/README.md

 # Seneca

-*An script to import from Wise (formerly Transferwise) CSVs to [beancount](https://github.com/beancount/beancount) format.
+*A script to import from Wise (formerly Transferwise) CSVs to [beancount](https://github.com/beancount/beancount) format.
 Named after Seneca the Younger, a stoic philosopher who became wealthy by pioneering commodities trading and finance.
 I.e. a Wise Beancounter.*

 The script can successfully log multi-legged outbound transactions including currency transfers.
 I use it for my own small business accounting needs.